DBLP exploration#

 [30]:

 ['Aligning Embeddings and Geometric Random Graphs: Informational Results and Computational Approaches for the Procrustes-Wasserstein Problem.
-By Mathieu Even, Luca Ganassali, Jakob Maier, Laurent Massoulié (NeurIPS, 2024)',
+By Mathieu Even, Luca Ganassali, Jakob Maier, Laurent Massoulié (CoRR, 2024)',

 'Scalable Local Area Service Discovery.
 By Richard Black, Heimir Sverrisson, Laurent Massoulié (ICC, 2007)',